mart-codes-good/mart-codes-good/README.md

 Python • Java • JavaScript • C

 **AI / Data**
-OpenAI API • Gemini API • RAG pipelines • OCR systems
+OpenAI API • Gemini API • RAG pipelines • OCR systems • Supabase

 **Tools**
 Node.js • Express • Docker • OpenGL • Git • VS Code
 <!---
 mart-codes-good/mart-codes-good is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.